How to Grow and Harvest Asparagus for Years of Fresh Spears

 Once established, these plants require minimal maintenance.
 Regular watering is essential, especially in dry periods.
 Deep watering encourages strong root growth, making them more resilient to drought.
 A layer of mulch helps retain moisture and suppress weeds.

 Fertilising in spring and after harvest supports plant health.
-A balanced organic fertiliser or compost application replenishes nutrients.
-Avoid high-nitrogen fertilisers, as they promote excessive fern growth rather than spear production.
+A balanced organic fertiliser or manure application replenishes nutrients.
+Avoid high-nitrogen fertilisers, which promote excessive fern growth rather than spear production.

 Cut back yellowing ferns in autumn to prevent disease and encourage healthy regrowth.
 Removing dead foliage also reduces the risk of pests overwintering in the bed.
 Proper care keeps plants strong and productive for many years.